-- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.
+- statutory duties to undertake required checks on staff who work with children are complied with, in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed. - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.

 We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
-KCSIE states that if you are a MAT then the SCR can be kept centrally but must be immediately available for an Ofsted Inspection.
-Best practice recommends schools still take responsibility for updating their own SCR.
+Our school takes responsibility for updating our own SCR, overseen by the Head of School and, where appropriate, visiting SMC members.

 Our school complies with the requirements of KCSIE, (September 2020) - Part 3.
-Please refer to our Recruitment and Selection Policy for further information.